 If You Are Not Using or Do Not Have Insurance

 If you are not using insurance coverage, we require that all initial visits be paid at the time of service.
 Payment will also be required for all elective procedures, medications, or medical devices not covered by insurance.
 All account balances are due in full 30 days after services are provided, or 30 days following insurance response.
-For your convenience, we accept cash, personal checks, and DISCOVER, VISA, or MASTERCARD.
+For your convenience, we accept cash, personal checks, and DISCOVER, AMERICAN EXPRESS, VISA, or MASTERCARD.

 Billing For Obstetric Care